AndrewSuyer/Java-Platform-Runner/README.md

 # Java-Platform-Runner
 A platformer game I made for my final project in AP computer science A, which I took in junior year.
 This project is written entirely in Java and uses the swing library for graphics.

+The game uses textures that I had stored locally on my computer, so, textures may not load properly if you try to download and play this game on your own computer.

 ## Features
   - 2 "worlds" each containing 4 levels for a total of 8 levels.
   - Realistic player movement using kinematics equations